willdoescode/nat/README.md

 - Showing the user that the file belongs to
 - Showing the group that the file belongs to
 - An easy to use file search
-- A splash of color to disinguish between files and folders
+- A splash of color to distinguish between files and folders

 ## Highlights